amitalone/unmarred-codex-noleme/packages/design-system/README.md

 A shared design system package for the repository.

+Why not use Flowbite direct ?
+Cause they keep changing, keep your options open.

 ## Components

 - Button: A customizable button component with a pink background